 Aaron Chiu is a litigation associate in the San Francisco office of Latham & Watkins and a member of the firm’s global Antitrust & Competition Practice.

-Mr. Chiu has served in a number of management roles at the firm, including the Training & Career Enhancement Committee, and currently serves on the Associates Committee.
+Mr. Chiu has served in a number of management roles at the firm, including on the Associates Committee and the Training and Career Enhancement Committee.

 Mr. Chiu’s experience includes representing:

 - A multinational technology company before the US Supreme Court in a putative class action alleging that it had monopolized a retail market for the sale of applications through its application store distribution platform and commission structure.

 - A multinational technology company in successfully defeating a putative class action alleging that it violated the antitrust laws by requiring purchasers of one of its products to exclusively use one company for cellular service.

 - FINA, the world governing body for international and Olympic aquatic sports in a pair of high-profile antitrust lawsuits alleging monopolization of the international market for top-tier swimming competitions.

 - US Soccer in a high-profile antitrust lawsuit by soccer promoter Relevent Sports, LLC alleging that US Soccer conspired with FIFA and others to preclude official foreign league soccer matches from being played on US soil and to boycott professional soccer players, clubs, and leagues that seek to play in such matches.

 - Ferrellgas Partners, L.P. in multi-district litigation brought by putative classes of retail and consumer purchasers of propane exchange tanks alleging that Ferrellgas conspired with its leading competitor to reduce the fill levels and thereby fix the prices of propane exchange tanks.
 Successfully obtained a cost-of-defense settlement with the class of retail purchasers and recently obtained dismissal of more than half of the remaining state-law claims by the consumer class.